 Every time I looked for something sweet I decided to eat a fruit or a vegetable instead.
 After a few days, the desire for sweet calmed down and it got easier.
 I was looking for it less and found healthy and better ways to fill my days.

 Here are some of the ways that helped me in my process:

-- I listened to motivational lectures about health and self.
-It helped to motivate me and keep me in the path.
+I listened to motivational lectures about health and self-development.
+It helped to motivate me and keep me on the path.

-The difference in who I am today and who I was a month ago is huge, and I’m not talking only about the 11 pounds I lost (though I cannot say I don’t like that change 🙂 ).
+The difference in who I am today and who I was a month ago is huge.
+I’m not talking only about the 4 kg I lost (though I cannot say I don’t like that change 🙂 ).
 The craving for sweet is gone.
 There is some chocolate in the cupboard that my kids got and I don’t even remember that it is there unless they ask for it.
 I feel more energized, I can clean the kitchen at the end of the day and not just lay on the couch with no power.
 I feel much clearer in my head.
 That I can find solutions for things much more easily.
-That I have a plan and I’m not lost as I used to think.
+I have a plan and I’m not lost as I used to think.
 I feel more positive about everything.

 I just feel great.
 It has been a long time since I felt this way.
 I love it and I love me (which I wouldn’t say in the past).
 This is my win!

 It is a little change but it makes a huge difference.
 With all the work that I have done the past month, I feel that I am changing my life and making it better for me and for my family.